ccyogendra/imageresizer/README.md

 ## Admin Configuration
-Navigate to Stores > Configuration > Mageplugins > Image Resizer.
+Navigate to Stores > Configuration > Mageplugin > Image Resizer.
 Configure the settings according to your preferences. set width and heght according to need
 ![Alt text](image.png)